klack/klack.cloud/README.md

       - Directory: `/dav/photos`
       - Use SSL: On
     - Tap "Done"
-    - You can now use the red sync button with WebDAV
+    - You can now use the red sync button and choose WebDAV
 ### Notebook Sync
 - Setup notebook sync with [Joplin](https://joplinapp.org/help/install/)
   - Open the app